thim81/openapi-format/readme.md

 ## CLI rename usage

-- Format a OpenAPI document by changing the title and saves it as a new JSON file
+- Format an OpenAPI document by changing the title and saves it as a new JSON file

 During CI/CD pipelines, you might want to create different results of the OpenAPI document.
-Having the option to rename them, might make it easier to work with the results, so that is why we provide this command option.
+Having the option to rename them might make it easier to work with the results, so that is why we provide this command option.

 ```shell
 $ openapi-format openapi.json -o openapi.json --rename "OpenAPI Petstore - OpenAPI 3.0"